- Educating medical students dedicated to serving rural Minnesota and American Indian/Alaska Native (AI/AN) communities.

 We admit a small class of 60 students each year.
 Through standard coursework and specialized one-on-one clinical teaching experiences, our students are trained to deliver expert care for rural and Native American communities.
 After two years in Duluth, our students have a variety of options for completing their medical education, including the Rural Physician Associate Program or clerkships in Duluth, Minneapolis, or St. Paul.

 There are three main departments on the Duluth campus and over 130 faculty members.
 Our clinical faculty can be found throughout the state, and our on-campus faculty work primarily to educate undergraduate medical students and conduct research.
 Our faculty is supportive and tight-knit.
 We often interact with the Twin Cities campus remotely to continue engagement with the school's overall mission and goals, but we also work to nurture our students and remain leaders in our core mission areas.

 Hassle is a word we don't really hear up in Duluth.
-Getting to campus couldn't be easier, with plenty of parking and many students choosing to live right across the street.
+Getting to campus couldn't be easier, with plenty of parking and housing options across the street.
 Our faculty and staff are more than approachable, they're friends and allies to the students who come here.
-We're all really more like family, active students and alumni alike.
 The city is vibrant and fun, with a lot of history and some truly amazing food.
 The beauty of the North Shore can't be beat, and for anyone who loves the outdoors, there's plenty to see and do near Duluth.